gestom/CosPhi/README.md

-##CosPhi: An Artificial Pheromone System for Robotic Swarms
+##CosΦ: An Artificial Pheromone System for Robotic Swarms

 ###Why to study pheromones?
 Pheromones serve as a common means of communication in nature.